quickapps/docs/en/developers/field-api.rst

 (Field Entity), and it have a number of properties such as ``label``, ``value``, etc. All properties are described below:

--  name: Machine-name (a.k.a slug).Schema equivalent: column name.
+-  name: Machine-name (a.k.a slug).
+Schema equivalent: column name.
 -  label: Human readable name of this field e.g.: ``User Last name``.
 -  value: Value for this [field, entity] tuple.
 (Schema equivalent: cell value)
--  extra: Raw value.
+-  extra: Extended value information.
 -  metadata: Metadata (an Entity Object).

    -  field_value_id: ID of the value stored in ``field_values`` table.